pise-anuradha/python-list-problems/problem - 02/README.md

 4. Print the product of all elements.

 ### Solution Explanation:
 This solution directly operates on a predefined list, iterates through each element, and accumulates the product.
-Similar to Solution 1 for summing elements, it's a straightforward approach suitable for scenarios where the list is known in advance.
+It's a straightforward approach suitable for scenarios where the list is known in advance.

 ## Solution - 2